- Regarding Goal 10

 Provide a laptop during the test

-Send and submit presentations before and after the lecture
+Submit and present offers before and after the lecture

 -

-Organizing visits, trips, seminars, meetings and exhibitions on disability issues
+Organizing visits, trips, seminars, meetings, and exhibitions related to disability issues

 -